Madivoli/Customer-Risk-Intelligence-and-Proactive-Retention-Framework/README.md

 **Income vs. Churn**

-Customers who churn tend to **have slightly lower median incomes than those who remain**.
-This suggests that **lower-income customers may be more price-sensitive or financially strained**, making them more likely to seek better offers elsewhere.
+- Customers who churn tend to **have slightly lower median incomes than those who remain**.
+- This suggests that **lower-income customers may be more price-sensitive or financially strained**, making them more likely to seek better offers elsewhere.

 **Loan Amount vs. Churn**

-Customers with **smaller loan amounts are more likely to churn**.
-Those with smaller loans **may feel less committed to the relationship** or **are possibly testing the service**.
+- Customers with **smaller loan amounts are more likely to churn**.
+- Those with smaller loans **may feel less committed to the relationship** or **are possibly testing the service**.

 **Credit Score vs. Churn**

-Customers who churn generally **have significantly lower credit scores**.
-Customers with lower credit scores **may be dissatisfied with the terms or rates**, or **they might be looking for better offers**that they now qualify for.
+- Customers who churn generally **have significantly lower credit scores**.
+- Customers with lower credit scores **may be dissatisfied with the terms or rates**, or **they might be looking for better offers**that they now qualify for.

 **Age vs. Churn**

-Younger customers **are more likely to churn compared to older customers**.
-This may be because **younger customers tend to be less loyal**, are **more inclined to shop around**, or **have changing financial needs**.
-Age is a significant factor in the probability of churn.
+- Younger customers **are more likely to churn compared to older customers**.
+- This may be because **younger customers tend to be less loyal**, are **more inclined to shop around**, or **have changing financial needs**.
+- Age is a significant factor in the probability of churn.

 **Previous Defaults vs. Churn**

-Customers with **previous defaults are more likely to churn**.
-This could indicate **dissatisfaction with service terms**, or it might suggest that **these customers are being "managed out" of the service**.
+- Customers with **previous defaults are more likely to churn**.
+- This could indicate **dissatisfaction with service terms**, or it might suggest that **these customers are being "managed out" of the service**.

-# CUSTOMER SEGMENTATION FOR MARKETING
+---

+# Customer Segmentation for Marketing

-1. Can we segment customers into groups (e.g., "high-value low-risk," "high-risk," "credit builders") to tailor marketing offers and loan products?
+**1. Can we segment customers into groups (e.g., "high-value low-risk," "high-risk," "credit builders") to tailor marketing offers and loan products?**

 - Segmenting customers based on risk and value using a CASE statement